poke-key/Network-Security-Analyzer/README.md

 The tool will capture a specified number of packets, analyze them, and generate a security report with details on IP addresses, TCP connections, port usage, and encryption status.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your ideas or improvements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- [Scapy](https://scapy.net/) - Python library used for network packet capture and analysis.
+- [Npcap](https://nmap.org/npcap/) - Packet capture driver for Windows.